praw-dev/praw/README.rst

 Otherwise, there are a few official places to ask questions about PRAW:

-`/r/redditdev <https://www.reddit.com/r/redditdev>`_ is the best place on reddit to ask PRAW related questions.
-This subreddit is for all reddit API related discussion so please tag submissions with *[PRAW4]*.
+`/r/redditdev <https://www.reddit.com/r/redditdev>`_ is the best place on Reddit to ask PRAW related questions.
+This subreddit is for all Reddit API related discussion so please tag submissions with *[PRAW4]*.
 Please perform a search on the subreddit first to see if anyone has similar questions.

 Real-time chat can be conducted via the `praw-dev/praw
 <https://gitter.im/praw-dev/praw>`_ channel on gitter.

-Please do not directly message any of the contributors via reddit, email, or gitter unless they have indicated otherwise.
+Please do not directly message any of the contributors via Reddit, email, or gitter unless they have indicated otherwise.
 We strongly encourage everyone to help others with their questions.